Kotlin/KEEP/proposals/repeatable-annotations.md

    annotation class Tag(val name: String)
    ```

-	Here, Kotlin automatically generates an **implicit** synthetic container annotation class `Tag.Container`, and marks `@Tag` as `@java.lang.annotation.Repeatable` in the bytecode, so that it’s repeatable in Java as well.
+	Here, Kotlin automatically generates an **implicit** container annotation class `Tag.Container`, and marks `@Tag` as `@java.lang.annotation.Repeatable` in the bytecode, so that it’s repeatable in Java as well.
 Repeating usages of `@Tag` are generated in the JVM bytecode as values in `@Tag.Container`.
 For example:

    ```kotlin
    // JVM bytecode: @Tag.Container(value = {@Tag("lorem"), @Tag("ipsum")})
    @Tag("lorem") @Tag("ipsum")
    fun test() = ...
    ```

+    The container class can be accessed from Java sources as `Tag.Container`.

 2) ```kotlin
    @Repeatable